qadan/civviebot/README.md

 ## Installation

+CivvieBot is comprised of three parts:

+* `civviebot.py` is the Discord bot; it stashes information about ongoing games and communicates that in Discord
+* `civviebot_api.py` is the API; it listens to requests from Civ 6 and stashes them in the database
+* A shared database the two applications can use

-### Creating the app and bot
+### Creating the app and bot on the Discord side

-CivvieBot requires configuration from the app and bot you have set up in Discord.
+Configuring CivvieBot will require ID and token information from the app and bot you have set up in Discord.
 Follow [their setup instructions](https://discord.com/developers/docs/getting-started#creating-an-app) for more details.

 ### Required configuration

-Two environment variables are required to run `civviebot.py`: `DISCORD_CLIENT_ID` and `DISCORD_TOKEN`.
-Additionally, both `civviebot.py` and `civviebot_api.py` require a configuration to be passed in that will connect them both to a shared database.
-Check the [environment variables](#environment-variables) and [database configuration](#database-configuration) sections below for details.
+CivvieBot is configured using environment variables.
+Check the [environment variables](#environment-variables) section below for details.
+However, each part of CivvieBot has required configuration:

+* `civviebot.py` requires the `DISCORD_CLIENT_ID` and `DISCORD_TOKEN` for the app and bot you have set up in Discord
+* `civviebot_api.py` needs the `CIVVIEBOT_HOST` to know what to tell users to put in their Civilization 6 settings
+* The shared database requires a database configuration and may require additional Python modules to be installed; check the [database configuration](#database-configuration) sections below for details

 ### Logging